chawatvish/ThaiQR_Flutter/README.md

 ## Features

 - Generate QR codes for PromptPay payments.
-- Easily customize QR code size, colors, and other properties.
 - Support for both static and dynamic QR codes.
 - Built-in support for currency and country code formatting.
+- Built-in widget for Thai QR can select show/hide header.

 ## Getting Started